Glenzy/vline-timetable/README.md

-# Getting To Know Hooks
+# Train Timetable
-A simple app to play with the new hooks in React
+An app for myself to make looking up country trains a little easier.